MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2022.md

 ## Reassociate hosts and library servers

- After the upgrade, you might need to re-associate virtual machine hosts and VMM library servers with the VMM management server.
+ After the upgrade, you might need to reassociate virtual machine hosts and VMM library servers with the VMM management server.

  Follow these steps:

 1. Select **Fabric** > **Servers** > **All Hosts**.
 2. In the **Hosts** pane, ensure that the **Agent Status** column is displayed.
 If it isn't displayed, select and hold a column heading and select **Agent Status**.
 3. In the host group, select **Refresh**.
-If a host needs to be re-associated, the Host Status column displays **Needs Attention**, and the **Agent Status** column displays **Access Denied**.
-Select and hold the host that you want to re-associate and then select **Reassociate**.
+If a host needs to be reassociated, the Host Status column displays **Needs Attention**, and the **Agent Status** column displays **Access Denied**.
+Select and hold the host that you want to reassociate and then select **Reassociate**.
 4. In **Reassociate Agent** page, provide credentials and then select **OK**.
    The Agent Status displays the status as **Reassociating**.
-After the host is re-associated successfully, the status changes to **Responding**.
+After the host is reassociated successfully, the status changes to **Responding**.
-   6. Refresh the host; the host status columns now displays **OK**.
+   6. Refresh the host; the host status columns now display **OK**.
-      After you've re-associated the host, you might need to update the VMM agent on the host.
+      After you've reassociated the host, you might need to update the VMM agent on the host.

 ## Upgrade the VMM SQL Server database

-There're a couple of reasons you might want to upgrade the VMM SQL Server database:
+There are a couple of reasons you might want to upgrade the VMM SQL Server database:

 - You're upgrading VMM to System Center 2022, and the current SQL Server database version isn't supported.
 - You want to upgrade a VMM standalone server to a high availability server, and SQL Server is installed locally.